intjelic/python-sfml/doc/sphinx/source/tutorials.rst

    position, size = (5, 10), (150, 160)
    rectangle = sf.Rectangle(position, size)

-Making the rectangle to require four numeric values in its constructor would have involved more lines to write if you had only a position and a size in hand ::
+Making the rectangle require four numeric values in its constructor would have involved writing more lines if you had only a position and a size in hand ::

     x, y = position